 Excursion (registration required)

 At the end of the conference, we will organize an excursion to Yerseke, the hub of Dutch shellfish culture.
 We are still developing the programme, but are aiming at visiting various laboratories involved in native oyster production & research, as well as a commercial grower.
 Participation is limited to 75 persons.
-We expect to return to Rotterdam during the evening, about 7–8pm.
+We expect to return to Middelburg during the evening, about 7–8pm.
 Further details will be announced in due course.